 - When the time is up, note how much CO2 was collected by observing how much water was displaced from the graduated cylinder.

-Repeat steps 2 to 8, now testing the antifungal agents, modifying the steps as detailed.
+- Next, prepare your antifungal test solutions.
 You will be testing each antifungal agent at two different concentrations, a low concentration and a high concentration.
 The concentration range that you are testing is based on concentrations used in scientific studies listed in the Bibliography.
 You will be testing each antifungal agent and concentration one at a time (unless you decide to set up more than one gas collection apparatus).

 - First, dilute your antifungal medicine tenfold.
 To do this, measure 1/8 tsp. of antifungal medicine and mix this with 9/8 tsp. water (that is, 1 tsp. plus another 1/8 tsp.).
 Make sure you get all of the antifungal medicine off the measuring spoon.
 Using a toothpick may help.
 (Remember to wear latex gloves to protect your hands.)

 - Mix this tenfold dilution very well.
 You may want to use a fork to vigorously stir, or whisk, the dilution.
 Mix it until almost all of the tiny pieces of antifungal medicine are not visible (although there may still be a small number visible).